payjoin/payjoin.org/README.md

 - Bob had input 0, Alice had input 1.
 Bob was paid 90,326 sats to output 0, Alice took output 1 as change.
 - Bob had input 0, Alice had input 1.
 Bob was paid 1,507,082 sats to output 1, Alice took output 0 as change.

 The possibility of that Alice and Bob may have both contributed via payjoin breaks common input ownership heuristic, the only privacy problem left open in the bitcoin paper.
-Payjoin not only makes it more difficult for someone looking at payjoin user history to figure out exactly how much money changed hands, it does so for every other transaction with two outputs.
+Payjoin not only makes it more difficult for someone looking at payjoin user history to figure out exactly how much money changed hands, it does so for every other transaction with two outputs too because it looks no different.

 ## How to Payjoin